Sol-Client/client/README.md

 Next, download the latest version for your OS.
 If there is a security warning, this is because we haven't spent any money on software signing (this client was created in my basement, okay), and many older and more trusted Minecraft projects (including FabricMC) also face this issue.
 The code is all open source, so don't worry.

-## License
+## Licence
 This project uses [GNU General Public License v3.0](LICENSE), meaning that if you fork this project, it must be either completely private, or the code *must* be available to your users.

-This is not legal advice, or even a summary, this is just a simplification of one of the main parts of the license.
+This is not legal advice, or even a summary, this is just a simplification of one of the main parts of the licence.

-While not stated in the license, forks should have the following changed:
+While not stated in the licence, forks should have the following changed:
 - Name
 - Logo
 - Design
+This does not apply to third-party builds.

-There are some parts of the code that use other licenses (such as code "borrowed" from other projects).
-If this is the case, it will be noted in a comment, or another license file in the same directory.
+There are some parts of the code that use other licences (such as code "borrowed" from other projects).
+If this is the case, it will be noted in a comment, or another licence file in the same directory.

 Note that this project is not 100% open source, because both Minecraft and OptiFine are closed source.
 There are 100% open source clients, but they do not inherit any of the game's code, meaning they are not as complete, and will likely get you banned on servers.